They cannot look out far.Robert Frost, “Neither Out Far Nor In Deep”

 To any watch they keep?

 In 2007, Mr. O’Shea1 presented to my clinic, aged 56, after he couldn’t figure out a golf score.
 The way the numbers lined up no longer made sense.
-Around the same time he started drifting close to cars on either side of him.
 He tailgated a truck, telling his distressed wife he had to center himself on the road by following a close target.
-He went to an eye doctor who told him everything was normal.
-Then he came to see me.
+The eye doctors told him everything was normal, then he came to see me.
 When I showed him a photo of a person in a hammock, he pointed at the edge, “string.”
-He could only see the small parts, not the whole, not even the person laying in the hammock.
+He could only see the small parts, not the whole, not even the person.

-His was a classic case of Posterior Cortical Atrophy (PCA), a variant of Alzheimer’s disease that first affects visual association areas.
+His was a classic case of Posterior Cortical Atrophy (PCA).
+Dr. Oliver Sacks reported the same disease as “The Man Who Mistook His Wife for a Hat.”
+Now we know it as a type of Alzheimer’s disease that first affects visual association areas.
 Like the typical variant that presents with memory loss, it is progressive and fatal.
-Dr. Oliver Sacks made the condition famous in his case report “The Man Who Mistook His Wife for a Hat,” written before we knew it as a type of Alzheimer’s disease.

 Mr. O’Shea got into a clinical trial investigating a drug called bapineuzumab, bapi for short.
 Bapi was a man-made antibody against β-amyloid, aiming to clear it from the brain.
-Bapi eventually showed that it did in fact reduce β-amyloid accumulation.
-But sadly it had no clinical benefit.
-A few years later, it was a bittersweet honor to see my work, along with hundreds of others, recognized as co-investigators on that paper.2
+Bapi eventually showed that it slightly reduced β-amyloid accumulation, but it had no clinical benefit.2

-Biogen conducted two identical trials, twins really, and in early 2019 their board halted both.
-They found that the combined trials had a low chance of being positive.
+On June 7, one of these amyloid drugs, aducanumab, ‘adu’ for short, got an ‘accelerated’ approval.
+It should have marked the start of human victory against a dread disease.
+We need to go back a bit to understand where we find ourselves now: a place of acrimony and uncertainty.
+Biogen conducted two identical trials, twins.
+In early 2019 a safety board halted both, finding that the combined trials had a low chance of being positive.
 But when every trial subject’s final visit was tallied and analyzed, something wondrous happened: one trial was positive, one trial was negative.
 One twin blessed, one cursed.
-Since the FDA requires two positive trials in usual situations, and the data did not meet this standard, many expected another clinical trial.
-Instead, the FDA accepted Biogen’s submission for approval.
+Biogen submitted this data to the FDA for approval.

 Like the twin studies themselves, two opposite camps emerged: a skeptical majority, an enthusiastic minority, with very few in the middle.
-One skeptic even wrote an article saying that he would never prescribe the drug if it was approved.
-This is perhaps overly rigid, but understandable, as the drug causes brain swelling in 35% of the subjects.
+One skeptic wrote an article saying that he would never prescribe the drug if it was approved.
+While rigid, it is understandable, the drug causes brain swelling in 35% of the subjects.
 Here’s what that looks like on MRI (red circle):3

 This event fully resolved, but left the subject in a medical ICU with headache, confusion, and high blood pressure.

 The FDA convened a meeting with 11 independent experts with backgrounds in medicine, policy, law, and biostatistics.
-As the rest of the world watched the pandemic unfold, the Alzheimer world watched as Biogen made their case.
-As I listened, I found myself hoping for some secret in the data that would make it sensible.
-But like Kung Fu Panda, there is no secret ingredient.
-The data remained: one trial positive, one negative.
+Biogen made their case but the facts remained: one trial positive, one negative.
 The FDA advisory panel grew frustrated.
 After Biogen was done, Dr. Scott Emerson, a biostatistician at the University of Washington said this:

-Dr. Dunn of the FDA, whom Dr. Emerson accused of showing “complicity,” did not exactly approve aducanumab.
-Instead, he used the FDA’s Accelerated Approval Program.
+About six months later the FDA approved aducanumab via the Accelerated Approval Program.
 This permitted aducanumab’s removal of amyloid, and not clinical effect, as allowing aducanumab on the market.
-Because clinical effectiveness is not established, Biogen must complete another trial showing effect with a timeline that extends to 2030.
-The FDA never gave the Accelerate Approval proposition to their advisors, and as of today three members resigned in protest.
+Because clinical effectiveness is not established, Biogen must complete another trial showing effect by 2030.
+Three advisors resigned in protest.

-If you’ve been paying attention, another problem becomes obvious.
-Bapi also removed amyloid to a more limited extent, but it did Mr. O’Shea no good.
-Many predict a clinical benefit with adu’s robust removal of amyloid (I’m one of them).
-But that prediction is not clear and might be wrong.
-Dr. Dunn is pointing at a hammock and saying “string.”
-Dr. Dunn focused on the small parts that are favorable; not seeing the whole; and, dare I say it, not even seeing the person.
+Bapi also removed amyloid to a limited extent, but it did Mr. O’Shea no good.
+Many predict a clinical benefit with adu’s robust removal of amyloid (I’m even one of them).
+But that prediction is not certain.
+The FDA seems to be pointing to one trial and ignoring the whole.
+Pointing to the hammock “string.”

-“Never treat the scan, treat the person,” my mentors told me, a hundred times, then a thousand, tattooed in my mind.
-And now, at the most delicate tipping point, Dr. Dunn based the approval on the scans, not on the people.
-It is also possible that adu’s brain swelling knocked out those who would have had the worst progression, tipping a trial positive.
+“Never treat the scan, treat the person” my mentors told me, a hundred times, then a thousand, tattooed in my mind.
+And now, at the most delicate tipping point, a semi-approval based on scans, not on people.

 - Details changed to de-identify and protect privacy.